40 French Survival Sentences You’ve Gotta Learn for Smooth Travel

 Don’t worry if you feel stuck on where to practice immersing yourself in French before and after your trip.
 If you’re reading this now, you most likely have access to the internet—and the beauty of this nifty little modern technology is that you can use it to inundate yourself in French.

 You could also listen to these awesome French singers or play some of these French tunes on your way to work, while cooking dinner or while working out.

 Or if you prefer to write words or sentences out and see them on a regular basis, write out some flashcards or sticky notes and label the items around your home in places you’ll run into them constantly.
-You can also add vocabulary lists and flashcards onto your phone using FluentU, so you have your notes with you everywhere you go.
-Discover all of FluentU’s features with a free trial.

 If you’re looking for a last-minute crash course in practical French, you may also want to consider ed2go’s Beginning Conversational French, which will walk you through the basics of communication in a French-speaking country.
 You’ll learn to deal with practical, everyday scenarios and handle yourself graciously in public, and you’ll get familiar with more useful sentences like the ones below.

 Don’t Be Shy in a French-speaking Country

 Now, once you touch down on foreign soil, I have another piece of advice: Don’t be shy!
 Talk!